uclaacm/studio.uclaacm.com/README.md

 Netlify uses a CI process, so unsuccessful builds will *not* break everything.
 However, unsuccessful builds happen a lot, even with type errors that you may not get on your machine.
 To test if the build *should* work on Netlify's servers, you can run `yarn build`.
 Depending on your version of `node`, you can also install the Netlify CLI and do a local build.

 If you need access to the Netlify, ask Aubrey.
 Note that the main configuration needed for Netlify to work is to set up the environment variables [as shown above](#environment-variables).

-### Contributing

-Please run `yarn prettier` before committing!!!!
-This is to make every file have normalized spacing and such.
-If needed, we can use a precommit hook, but I don't think it's that serious.